anlunjiang/gcp_associate/linuxacademy/01_setup_cloud_solution_env/01_set_cloud_projects_and_accs.md

 * Custom Roles - Like predefined but can be merged and very targeted - following **Principle of least privilege**
     * Users should only get the access they need and nothing more

+# Enabling APIs

+Users would need to access some apis to test out and play around it